-Best Bluetooth Speakers under $100 in 2019
+Don't spend a lot on these great Bluetooth speakers under $100

 Cons:

-The Flare+ definitely lives up to its name thanks to an LED light ring at the bottom, 360-degree sound, IPX7 water resistance, and 20-hour battery life.

-Best Rugged Option: JBL Flip 4
+Best rugged option: JBL Flip 4

 JBL is one of the most recognized players in this segment, and the Flip series continues to be a best-seller for its rugged design and versatility.
-The Flip 4 may not be the latest in the series, but it has plenty to offer.
-It sounds great thanks to dual 8W drivers, and you get IPX7 water resistance, making it ideal for the pool.
+The Flip 4 may not be the latest in the series, but it still offers plenty.
+Thanks to its 8W drivers, it sounds great, and you get IPX7 water resistance, making it ideal for the pool.

-The 3,000mAh battery delivers 12 hours of music playback from a full charge, and you can pair the Flip 4 with other JBL speakers via Connect+.
-You get the option of connecting two devices to the speaker at the same time, and you can invoke Google Assistant.
+The 3,000 mAh battery delivers 12 hours of music playback from a full charge, and you can pair the Charge 3 with other JBL speakers via Connect+.
+You can connect two devices to the speaker simultaneously, and you can invoke the Google Assistant with the press of a button.
 If you already have a JBL product with Connect+ tech, the Flip 4 is an easy sell.

 Pros: